 - Five elective courses (15 credits total): Students can select from a broad range of electives to pursue their interests, hone their skills, and customize their learning experiences.

-Students who successfully finish their first four core courses move on to taking electives, where they can delve deeper into a particular area or explore a new interest.
+Students who successfully finish their first four Core and Foundation courses move on to taking electives, where they can delve deeper into a particular area or explore a new interest.
 The Journalism program constantly updates and expands its elective options to meet the evolving needs of the industry.
 Examples of electives include Political Reporting, Entrepreneurial Journalism, Data Reporting, and Multimedia Storytelling.
 To further explore the program’s elective courses, see the listing at the bottom of the page.

 The program culminates with the Capstone course, during which students apply their skills to produce a substantial piece of work that will serve as a centerpiece for their portfolio.
 Students are strongly encouraged to enroll in this course alone during their final semester.